 |$464 (48th of 50)||1.03% (48th of 50)||0.49% (46th of 50)|

 Statistics show that about 25% of homes in America are unfairly overassessed, and pay an average of $1,346 too much in property taxes every year.

 We can check your property's current assessment against similar properties in West Virginia and tell you if you've been overassessed.
 If you have been overassessed, we can help you submit a tax appeal.

 West Virginia Property Tax Calculator

-While the exact property tax rate you will pay will vary by county and is set by the local property tax assessor, you can use the free West Virginia Property Tax Estimator Tool to calculate your approximate yearly property tax based on average property tax rates across West Virginia.
+While the exact property tax rate you will pay will vary by county and is set by the local property tax assessor, you can use the free West Virginia Property Tax Estimator Tool to calculate your approximate yearly property tax based on median property tax rates across West Virginia.

 If you would like to get a more accurate property tax estimation, choose the county your property is located in from the list on the left.
 Property tax averages from this county will then be used to determine your estimated property tax.

 Keep in mind that assessments are done on a property-by-property basis, and our calculators cannot take into account any specific features of your property that could result in property taxes that deviate from the average in your area.

 Your county's property tax assessor will send you a bill detailing the exact amount of property tax you owe every year.

 You can choose any county from our list of West Virginia counties for detailed information on that county's property tax, and the contact information for the county tax assessor's office.
 Alternatively, you can find your county on the West Virginia property tax map found at the top of this page.
 Hint: Press Ctrl+F to search for your county's name